verasiwei/Plink-Based-GWAS/README.md

 2.Answer each question on the screen during the process, do not need to include quotation markers

-* 4.run imputation.py
-* 5.run post_imputation.py, a manhattan plot and a qqplot shown like the below will be created.
+* 4.On your terminal, cd to the folder "pythonscript"

+  **python imputation.py**

+Notice:

+1.You can choose whether to use 1000 Genome Phase1 or Phase3 as the reference panel during this process, just answer the "Phase1" or "Phase3" when the question promted on the screen

-Notice: it may takes a long time if you want to impute the whole chromosomes, all chromosomes are separated into more than 500 chunks totally with each chunk 5MB according to the physical position, also you need to have enough storage to save the outputs!!!
+2.It may takes a long time if you want to impute the whole chromosomes, all chromosomes are separated into more than 500 chunks totally with each chunk 5MB according to the physical position, also you need to have enough storage to save the outputs!!!

+* 5.On your terminal, cd to the folder "pythonscript", a manhattan plot and a qqplot shown like the below will be created.

+  **python post_imputation.py**

 ![Alt text](https://github.com/verasiwei/GWAS_python/blob/master/result/manhattan_jak2_4covs.png)
 ![Alt text](https://github.com/verasiwei/GWAS_python/blob/master/result/qqplot_jak2.png)